 Rise of global warming in sea-level

 Global warming is the gradual increase in the average temperature of the planet's atmosphere due to a rise in energy (heat) impacting Eartharth from the sun being retained in the environment rather than dissipated into space.
 Rising oceans threaten infrastructure critical to local jobs and regional businesses in metropolitan areas along the planet's coast.
 Water level rise threatens roads, bridges, subways, water supplies, oil and gas wells, power facilities, sewage treatment plants, landfills, and other structures.
 The globally averaged sea level is rising in two ways due to global warming.
 To begin with, glaciers and arctic ice throughout the planet are melting, releasing water into the ocean.
 Second, as the water heats, the quantity of the sea expands.
 A loss in the amounts of water on land—aquifers, ponds, streams, and soil moisture—is a third, much smaller component of sea-level rise.
-Groundwater pumping is primarily to blame for this water transfer through the land to the ocean.
+Groundwater pumping is primarily to blame for this water transfer from the land to the ocean.
 Additional sea level rise is unavoidable as global temperatures continue to climb.
 How much and when relies mainly on future greenhouse gas emissions rates.
 Another source of uncertainty is whether the world's ice sheets, such as those in Antarctica and Greenland, will melt gradually as the planet warms or whether they will hit a tipping point and collapse suddenly.
 Concerning climate change, the sea level will increase in two separate ways.

 To begin with, when the seas are warm due to rising global temperatures, seawater expands, takes up space in the oceanic plate, and raises the water level.
 The second mechanism is ice melting on land, which subsequently contributes water to the ocean.
 So, global warming affects the rise of sea levels as well.